7 Ways To Support Your Gut And Improve Your Diet After A Holiday Weekend

-"If I'm feeling sluggish after an indulgent holiday weekend or like I could have taken it a little easier on some of the summer treats, I generally focus on fluid and fiber to help get my digestion back on track.
+"If I'm feeling sluggish after a holiday weekend or like I could have taken it a little easier on some of the summer treats, I generally focus on fluid and fiber to help get my digestion back on track.
 I drink plenty of water and incorporate high-fiber foods, including vegetables, fruits (especially berries), nuts, seeds, and avocado.
 The transition of late summer into early fall is also a great time to throw out anything not-so-healthy in your fridge, freezer, and cabinets or to weed out any expired items.
 I like to restock with healthy staples that will help make it easy to stay on track with good habits come fall."

 —Jessica Cording, M.S., R.D., CDN mbg Collective member and author of The Little Book of Game Changers: 50 Healthy Habits for Managing Stress & Anxiety